alpcgn/CourseSelectionBot/README.md

 ```

 ### 4. ALSO
 In addition, it is very likely that the bot may not work properly, as it has not yet been tested in a real scenario.
-The bot only opens once, sends a request to the page, and waits; it is not a bot that continuously sends requests and tries to access the page.
-This way, we avoid any legal issues.
+The bot only opens once, sends a request to the page, and waits 10 seconds it is not a bot that continuously sends requests and tries to access the page.
+This way, we avoid any legal issues(i hope :D).
 Whether or not you can access the page still depends on your luck and your hardware performance.

 Bunların yanında botun düzgün çalışmaması çok olası henüz gerçek senaryoda test edilme fırsatı bulunamamıştır.
-Bot sadece bir kere açılıp sayfaya istek atıp beklemektedir sürekli istek atıp girmeye çalışan bir bot değildir ki bu da yasal olarak sıkıntı yaratır.
+Bot sadece 10 saniyede bir kere  sayfaya istek atıp beklemektedir sürekli istek atıp girmeye çalışan bir bot değildir ki bu da yasal olarak sıkıntı yaratır.
 Girip girememeniz yine sizin şansınıza ve donanım gücünüze bağlıdır